wallix/awless/README.md

 Awless allows for easy resource creation with your cloud provider; We will not be responsible for any cloud costs incurred (even if you create a million instances using awless templates).

-We also collect a few anonymous data (CLI errors, most frequently used commands and count of resources).

 ## First `awless` commands

 `awless` works by performing commands, which query either the AWS services or a local snapshot of the cloud services.